RahelArka/4_p01_game-jordanavneil/README.md

   - Ballxvel, Ballyvel

 - METHODS
-  - speed up
+  - speed up (at around 30 seconds, the ball gets faster)
+  - display (shows the ball)
-  - change direction
+  - change direction (when the ball hits the paddle or a brick it bounces)
-  - collision check
-  - reset
+  - reset (reset ball back to the middle of the screen with a downward velocity)
+  - calculate direction (calculate x and y velocity based on a return value from brick collision and paddle collision)

 Paddle
 - Instance variables:
   - Paddlex, paddley
   - Paddle width/height
 - Methods
-  - Paddle move
+  - Paddle move (moves the paddle)
+  - display (shows the paddle)
-  - Paddle area collision check
+  - Paddle area collision check (finds what part of the paddle the ball hits to calculate direction)